-Year 12: Year 13: Particle Physics Electric Fields Waves and Optics Magnetic Fields Current Electricity Capacitance Mechanics Radioactivity Materials Nuclear Energy Ideal Gases Quantum Physics Thermal Physics Periodic Motion Circular Motion Gravitational Fields
+Year 12 Year 13

+Particle Physics Electric Fields

+Waves and Optics Magnetic Fields

+Current Electricity Capacitance

+Mechanics Radioactivity

+Materials Nuclear Energy

+Quantum Physics Ideal Gases

+Thermal Physics Periodic Motion

+Circular Motion Gravitational Fields

-The department has, for many years, chosen the Astrophysics option for study during the Spring Term of Year 13.
-This topic has always proved popular amongst pupils and students when taught in Key Stages 3 and 4 and remains so at A Level.
+In Year 13 there is an optional module with a choice between Astrophysics, Medical physics, Engineering physics, Turning points in Physics or Electronics.
+The department has, for many years, chosen to do Astrophysics, a topic that has always proved popular when taught in Key Stages 3 and 4 and remains so at A Level.